KevinAst/MyWeb/FireWithin/MyFaith.md

 > In Jesus name.
 > Amen

+The truth of the matter is Christianity is less about religion, and more about a personal relationship with God.

 If you prayed this prayer, there are angels rejoicing in heaven _([Luke 15:10](https://bible.com/bible/luk.15.10.niv))_!
-This reveals just how valuable you are to God and how much He desires us to be with Him in heaven forever!
+This reveals just how valuable you are to God and how much He desires for you to be with Him in heaven forever!
 A great victory has been won!
+Your next step is to seek out other believers, _in a local Bible believing church_, that can assist and disciple you in your new found faith!

 ## My Faith